 The takeaway: if the trees or limbs you want to cut are small, if you’re on a budget, if you have neighbors close by, or if this will be your first chainsaw, you want a lightweight option.

 When venturing out on your own to buy a lightweight chainsaw for the first time, these are the most critical factors to evaluate.

 Fuel source.
 You have three choices here: corded electric, battery-powered, and gas-powered.
 One isn’t necessarily better than the others; it depends on your needs.

 - Corded electric chainsaws never need to be refueled, BUT you can’t take them far from an outlet.

 - Battery-powered chainsaws are quiet and fully portable, BUT they’re useless when the battery runs out of charge.

 - Chain tensioning.
-A chainsaw blade needs to be regularly re-tightened, or it’ll start to slip off.
-Most lightweight chainsaws now come with tool-free tensioning, letting you tighten the chain by means of a simple dial.
-If you don’t know how to tighten a chainsaw blade with tools, get one that has this feature.
+A chainsaw blade must be regularly re-tightened, or it’ll start slipping off.
+Most lightweight chainsaws now come with tool-free tensioning, letting you tighten the chain using a simple dial.
+If you don’t know how to tighten a chainsaw blade with tools, get one with this feature.

 - Price and quality of chainsaws are only loosely correlated.
 Expensive no longer means better, and cheap no longer means bad.
-Check all the other factors before you start factoring in price — we always say you should only use it as a tiebreaker.
+Check all the factors before you start factoring in the price; we always say you should only use it as a tiebreaker.